-SO CAN CAUSE LOSS OF VEHICLE CONTROL RESULTING IN PERSONAL INJURY OR PROPERTY DAMAGE.

-14. Remove one (1) old socket head cap screw and replace with new socket head cap screw.
-15. Remove second socket head cap screw and replace with new socket head cap screw.
-Tighten both socket head cap screws to 3 188 ± 12 foot pounds torque.
-16. Recheck the vertical end play with the dial indicator, see Figure 9-38 or a 0.010" feeler gauge.
+WARNING PRIOR TO INSTALLATION ENSURE THAT ALL RESIDUAL LOCTITE MATERIAL IS REMOVED FROM THE MOUNTING BOLTS AND THE THREAD BORES IN THE UPPER STEERING KNUCKLE, AND NEW LOCTITE 277 OR EQUIVALENT IS APPLIED TO HELP ENSURE THAT THE BOLTS SUSTAIN THE PROPER TORQUE REQUIREMENT.
+FAILURE TO DO SO CAN CAUSE LOSS OF VEHICLE CONTROL RESULTING IN PERSONAL INJURY OR PROPERTY DAMAGE.
+13. Remove one (1) old socket head cap screw and replace with new socket head cap screw.
+14. Remove second socket head cap screw and replace with new socket head cap screw.
+Tighten both socket head cap screws to 188 ± 12 foot pounds torque.
+15. Install the 3⁄4'' hex head cap screw to the lower steering knuckle assembly and tighten to 1400 ± 20 foot pounds torque 16.
+Recheck the vertical end play with the dial indicator, see Figure 9-26 or a 0.010'' feeler gauge.
 17. Remove the brake spider bolts, they should thread out freely.
 18. Remove the bottle jack and continue assembling the wheel ends.
 IMPORTANT NOTE It is critical to apply Loctite to the three (3) brake spider bolts to ensure that these bolts sustain the proper torque requirement of steering knuckle assembly.
 19. Apply Loctite to the three (3) brake spider bolts prior to installation into the brake spider.
-Tighten bolts to 188 ± 12 foot pounds torque.
+Tighten bolts to 1 188 ± 12 foot pounds torque.
 WARNING DO NOT GREASE KNUCKLES WITHOUT THE BRAKE SPIDER INSTALLED AND TIGHTENED TO PROPER TORQUE.
 FAILURE TO DO SO CAN CAUSE COMPONENT DAMAGE RESULTING IN FAILURE AND LOSS OF VEHICLE CONTROL, POSSIBLY CAUSING PERSONAL INJURY OR PROPERTY DAMAGE.
 20. Install the tie rod end into the lower steering knuckle arm.
-21. Tighten the castle nuts to 🖪 185 foot pounds torque then rotate the castle nut to the next castle slot and install cotter pin.
+21. Tighten the castle nuts to 🕄 185 foot pounds torque then rotate the castle nut to the next castle slot and install cotter pin.
 22. Install the drag link into the steering arm and tighten to the vehicle manufacturer's specifications.
 23. Install new grease caps.
-Note the grease caps on the STEERTEK NXT axle are threaded, tighten to $\textcircled{3} 60 \pm 10$ foot pounds torque, see Figure 9-39.
+Note the grease caps on the STEERTEK NXT axle are threaded, tighten to 60 ± 10 foot pounds torque, see Figure 9-27.
 24. Allow 30 minutes for thread sealant to cure before greasing.
-Install new grease zerk and tighten to a minimum of 💽 15 foot pounds, see Figure 9-39.
-FIGURE 9-39 STEERTEK NXT Grease Zerk Tightening Torque minimum of 15 ft. lbs.

-- 25. Install brakes, drums, wheels and tires. - 26.
-Remove jack and safety stands. - 27.
-Grease steering knuckles with the vehicle on the floor. - 28.
-Remove the wheel chocks.
+Install new grease Zerk and tighten to a minimum of 🕄 15 foot pounds, see Figure 9-27.
+FIGURE 9-27 STEERTEK NXT Grease Zerk Tightening Torque minimum of 15 ft. lbs.
+Grease Cap Threads Tightening Torque 60 ± 10 ft. lbs. and the second sec 25.
+Install brakes, drums, wheels and tires.
+26. Remove jack and safety stands.
+27. Grease steering knuckles with the vehicle on the floor.
+28. Remove the wheel chocks.